mlabs-haskell/hydra-auction-onchain/docs/spec.md

 to run closed auctions on both L1 and L2 Hydra Heads.

-It allows delegates to announce themselves on-chain offering sellers to use Hydra Heads they manage;
-sellers to announce an auction;
-and bidders to enter auctions they are interested in and sellers to decide who is allowed.
+It allows delegates to announce themselves on-chain offering sellers to use Hydra Heads they manage, sellers to announce an auction, bidders to enter auctions they are interested in and sellers to decide who is allowed.
 Once the bidding on L1 or L2 is finished the winner can buy the lot or the seller can reclaim it.